AnubhootiJ/ML-and-DashboardUsingDash/README.md

 - callbacks.py -> Python functions used to make the dashboard interactive.
 - model2.py -> ML Model to predict the earthquake.

-Note : I submitted this as my Majpr Project in college back in 2019.
+Note : I submitted this as my Major Project in college back in 2019.